The thermoelectric conversion efficiency problem: Insights from the electron gas thermodynamics close to a phase transition: Theory

 In classical thermodynamics, the isentropic expansion factor $C_P/C_V$ is a measure of the ability of a working fluid to convert heat into work.
 The larger $C_P$ is in relation to $C_V$, the more heat is converted into mechanical work at constant pressure: The working fluid expands when it receives thermal energy, whereas it cannot expand at constant volume, in which case the thermal energy only heats up the system.
 The correspondence between the conjugate thermodynamic variables of a classical working fluid, the volume $V$ and the pressure $-P$, and the variables relevant to a conduction electron gas, the number of electrons $N$ and the electrochemical potential $\mu$: $V\longrightarrow N$ and $-P\longrightarrow \mu$, gives the thermoelectric heat capacity ratio $\gamma$ at temperature $T$ \cite{Ouerdane2015,Benenti2016}:

-Equation~\eqref{CmuCN} is the definition of the thermodynamic figure of merit $Z_{\rm th}T$.
-The quantity $\ell = C_N/q^2\chi_T T$ is the thermostatic counterpart of Lorenz number in coupled transport; while the latter measures the ability of the system to conduct thermal energy relative to its ability to conduct electricity, the former measures the ability of the system to store thermal energy relative to its ability to gain conduction electrons \cite{Ouerdane2015}.
+Equation~\eqref{CmuCN} is the definition of the thermodynamic figure of merit $Z_{\rm th}T$ of the electronic working fluid, which has a formal similarity with $z_{\rm e}T$ in Eq.~\eqref{zet}.
+The quantity $\ell = C_N/q^2\chi_T T$ is the thermostatic counterpart of Lorenz number $L$ in coupled transport; while the latter measures the ability of the system to conduct thermal energy relative to its ability to conduct electricity, the former measures the ability of the system to store thermal energy relative to its ability to gain conduction electrons \cite{Ouerdane2015}.
 Thus, in the context of thermoelectricity, $\ell$ should be small so that the electron gas tends to minimize heat transfer by conduction, while $\alpha_{\rm th}$ should be high so that the Peltier contribution to heat flow or heat transfer by convection \cite{Apertet2012,Ouerdane2015}, i.e., electric charge transport, is maximized.
 Furthermore, if conditions are found where $C_{\mu}/C_N$ reaches high values or even diverges (such as near a phase transition \cite{Ouerdane2015,Benenti2016}), the system would tend to behave like an ideal working fluid with high efficiency in converting heat into work.
 In this work, we numerically calculate the isentropic expansion factor $\gamma$ for the noninteracting electron gases (0D, 1D, 2D, and 3D) using the formulas \eqref{chiT} -- \eqref{Cmu}.

 The same analysis applies to the case of a fluctuating 2D Cooper pair gas.
 Using Eqs.~\eqref{athcp}--\eqref{chiTcp} an analytical formula can be established: $\gamma_{\rm cp} = 1-\ln \varepsilon$, and an expression of the thermodynamic figure of merit of the 2D FCP gas follows: